NicolaFerracin/react-boilerplate/README.md

 # React App Boilerplate

-This is a boilerplate for a React Router app, complete with linter, webpack dev server, configurations, babel, testing and a scalable file structure.
+This is a boilerplate for a React Redux Router app, complete with linter, webpack dev server, configurations, babel, testing and a scalable file structure.

 ## How to use